From Risk Sets to Martingales: A Counting-Process Framework for Event-History Learning: From Curves to Covariates: Regression Models

 where $A_i(t)=\sum_{j=1,j\not=i}^rA_{ij}(t)$.
-In the homogeneous case, RHS only depends on $w$ but not $t$, hence the probability depends only on the state occupied at time $t$ but not the duration time (time spent in this state). \end{itemize} \begin{example}[Events after time $t$] Similarly, the conditional probabilities of the first event after time $t$ is
+In the homogeneous case, RHS only depends on $w$ but not $t$, hence the probability depends only on the state occupied at time $t$ but not the duration time (time spent in this state). \textbf{Example (events after time \(t\)).} Similarly, the conditional probabilities of the first event after time \(t\) are

 where